bhyslop/recipemuster/PRIVATE_PLANNER/claudex-ghaction-remote-build.md

    - Copy the Dockerfile into this directory
    - Store build transcript in `history.txt` within this directory

 d.
-Attempt to build the Docker image
+Attempt to build all Docker images in parallel:
+   - Failure of one build should not affect the attempt of another
+   - No secrets are required for these builds

 e.
-Commit the History Subdirectory to the repository (regardless of build success)
+Commit the History Subdirectory to the repository for each build (regardless of build success)

 f.
-If build is successful, upload the image to the GitHub Container Registry
+If a build is successful, upload the image to the GitHub Container Registry

 ### 2. Support Script: Action Trigger
 - Initiate the GitHub Action